-In Starbucks annual report for 2017, we can see that Starbucks total assets are worth $14,366 Mill as of 1’th of October.
-Further, Starbucks Corp’s intangible assets for the quarter that ended in Mar.
-2018 was $5,022 Mil.
-My takeaway from this is that Starbucks has enormous values in intangible assets and I even find it likely that the number is too low.
+In Starbucks’ annual report for 2017, we can see that their total assets are worth $14.366B as of 1sh of October.
+Further, Starbucks Corp’s intangible assets for the quarter that ended in Mar 2018 was $5.022B.
+My takeaway from this is Starbucks has enormous values in intangible assets and I even find it likely that the number is too low.
 The academic measurement for finding a “correct” value of intangible assets are still in the early days and will most likely be of greater importance in the future.

 The takeaway from Japan

-In total, Starbucks stores are packed in Japan and the amount of people buying different products from Starbucks pipeline is huge.
-Starbucks offers a total package which is in high demand: A space to hang out and work, tasty and affordable food and a variety of drinks which is highly needed in a country were both space and time is limited.
-In many ways, one could argue that Starbucks in Japan sets the norm for how the future of will look like when one considered a growing global population.
+In total, Starbucks stores are packed in Japan and the amount of people buying different products from the Starbucks product pipeline is huge.
+Starbucks offers a total package which is in high demand: A space to hang out and work from, tasty and affordable food, and a variety of drinks which is highly needed in a country were both space and time is limited.
+In many ways, one could argue that Starbucks in Japan sets the norm for how the future will look like when one considered a growing global population.

 Starbucks in China